XanderBert/Unreal-Engine-Learning-Agents-Learning-Environment/README.md

 * Basic Reinforcement learning with c++
 * Imitation learning
   * Recording
-  * Inference
+  * Imitation Training
 * Deploying the recorded network
 * Combine the neural networks with a behavior tree  to combine best of both worlds

 ---